ConCodesStuff/ConCodesStuff/README.md

 # Hi there 👋

 I'm Con, a developer from the USA who has been programming since 2017.
-I like to do programming & gaming in my spare time.
+When I am not programming, you can find me on Discord, Watching Netflix or Playing Games.